-A school district is required to provide to a student's parent written notice of the comparisons of student performance.
+A school district is required to provide to a student's parent or other preson standing in parental relationship written notice of the comparisons of student performance.
 For a student who failed to perform satisfactorily on a state assessment in grades 3-8 (English), EOC exam, or state assessment in grades 3-5 (Spanish), a district also must include in the notice information relating to educational resources at the appropriate assessment instrument level, including any released exams and answers.